joinpursuit/Pursuit-Core-Web/react/react_state_events/README.md

 `onClick` is one example of how JSX listens for certain events.
 For the most part, it does what it says - it triggers the function you pass in when the element is clicked. `onClick` **listens** for an event, whereas `handleClick` **handles** what happens afterwards - our `handleClick` function is therefore known as an **event handler**.

 To see this app in action, go ahead and click the button.
 Our `count` part of state increases by one, `render` is called again, and the page updates with this new information.
 Pretty slick, huh?

+Here's the whole run-down of what happens:

+* Counter component is created
+* constructor function runs
+  * `this.state` is initialized and assigned a value (0)
+* render function runs
+  * JSX is rendered
+  * JSX includes the current state value (0)
+  * onClick event listener is bound to `this.handleClick`
+* user clicks button
+* handleClick function runs
+* `this.setState` runs
+  * `this.state.counter` is now 1
+  * setState triggers a re-render
+* new state value is displayed on the screen

 *Discussion Topic: Notice that the function is passed into `onClick` un-invoked.
 What would happen if we invoke the function inside the `onClick` attribute?*